-30 loan applications for an eight hour business day (approximately one every 16 minutes on average).
+30 loan applications for an eight-hour business day (approximately one every 16 minutes on average).
 The particular hours worked are not specified in this example as we are assuming all resources are available for the period, holding such resource considerations as calendars, breaks etc. to the third example.

 We’ll use a triangular distribution to model the arrivals as follows:

-Mode: 16 mins as the most likely value (mode) ;
+Mode: 16 mins as the most likely value (mode)

-Min: 10 and ;
+Min: 10